A morbidly obese woman couldn’t understand why she got fat despite pushing her baby “tons and tons” in a stroller.

 She likely pushed that stroller (come on, let’s be realistic) at “stroller pace,” which is the pace you see any woman, regardless of size, pushing a stroller.

 As for the two hours a day on a treadmill’s highest incline, I’ll be she was tightly holding on for every minute of those two hours.

 All the time I see people who are straight size and slender clinging to the treadmill at high inclines.
 They’re tilted back as a result, and this CANCELS OUT THE INCLINE.

-You might be thinking, “Well, it’s still a two-hour walk, isn’t it?
+You might be thinking, though, “Well, it’s still a two-hour walk, isn’t it?
 It’s still better than nothing, isn’t it?”

-Yes, it’s a two-hour walk, with the assistance of holding onto something.
+Yes, it’s a two-hour walk, but with the assistance of holding onto something.
 The calorie readout on the machine is grossly inflated, and it’s triggered by the machine’s settings.

 If you let a treadmill run at high incline and 4 mph without anyone on it, it will still show the same high calorie readout!